nikhil5642/ic4j-candid-lite/README.md

   For the demonstration purpose, I have built a Tweet's App on top of ICP.
 This can be found [here](https://github.com/nikhil5642/ICP-TweetApp)

+  To start building an Android app on ICP, refer to [this](https://github.com/nikhil5642/ic4j-agent-lite) repo.

 ## Supported type mapping between Java and Candid

 | Candid      | Java    |